Miscellaneous

 Returns:

-mts_status_t mts_labels_save_buffer(uint8_t **buffer, uintptr_t *buffer_count, void *realloc_user_data, mts_realloc_buffer_t realloc, struct mts_labels_t labels)
+mts_status_t mts_labels_save_buffer(uint8_t **buffer, uintptr_t *buffer_count, void *realloc_user_data, mts_realloc_buffer_t realloc, const struct mts_labels_t *labels)

 Save labels to an in-memory buffer.